Paschal5000/MVP-Project/README.md

-#PROJECT LEVIOSONA
+#   PROJECT LEVIOSONA

+A project in partial fulfillment for the ALX SE program

-# Node.js & Passport Login
+Node.js & Passport login

 This is a user login and registration app using Node.js, Express, Passport, Mongoose, EJS and some other packages.